How to Start Long-Term Investing: A Comprehensive Guide

 Introduction: establishing clear financial goals is the foundation of your investment strategy.

-Clear financial goals provide direction and motivation for your long-term investment journey.
+Clear financial goals provide direction and motivation for your long-term investment journey, helping you stay committed during market fluctuations.

 2. Assess your risk tolerance